-This simple pea risotto is topped with roasted asparagus and drenched in pesto sauce, so you have the contrast of the creamy rice, the zingy pesto, and the chewy asparagus keeping life interesting for you.
+The uniform texture of risotto is the main reason that many find it disappointing as a complete meal.
+So let’s try to mix it up today.
+We have a very simple pea risotto that is topped with roasted asparagus and then drenched with flavorful fresh pesto.
+Not every bite is the same!
+You have the contrast of the creamy rice, the zingy pesto, and the chewy asparagus keeping life interesting for you.

 The risotto itself is kept very plain, except for the addition of a head of roasted garlic which is stirred in at the end.
 This adds a little something, without overpowering it.